Dholydai/mx-switch-custom/README.md

 These footprints allow keyboard designers to abandon the jagged 150-year old mechanical typewriter horizontal keystagger and create uniform linear angled key columns within straight rows of keys.

+Availability of keycap sets:

-I have been subsituting common keycaps sizes from large XDA keycapy sets, and relabeling them with keycap stickers as neeeded.
+I have been subsituting common keycaps sizes from large XDA keycap sets, and relabeling them with keycap stickers as needed.

-YUZU custom keycaps makes any die-sub keycap set that your heart desires.
+YUZU custom keycaps will make any die-sub keycap set that your heart desires.
+Common sizes still have to be sustituted.
+Being able to choose keycap sizes, colors, and legends is 'just what the doctor ordered'.
 I have designed and bought five sets in two months.
 Even with the new high tariffs, the price is a affordable.
 Good quality product.

 Link to my repo of modern writing instruments: [Writerz With an Attitude](https://github.com/Dholydai/writerz-with-an-attitude)